Animation Arts, BA

 Students graduating with the BA in Animation Arts will be able to:

-- Create high-quality, original animation works that demonstrate the effective application of fundamental artistic principles, conventions, and methods across a variety of genres and styles.
+- Create and produce original animation works that demonstrate the effective application and knowledge of specific artistic principles, conventions, methods, and practices.

-- Demonstrate media literacy and knowledge of core concepts, capabilities, and tools of animation filmmaking technologies.
+- Demonstrate media literacy and knowledge of core concepts, capabilities, and tools of animation technologies across a range of independent creative, fine arts, and industry contexts.

 Policies and Regulations